akolotov/wro-2024-fe-rules/20-appendix-z-one-lap.md

 **Starting Position of the Vehicle**

-The vehicle starts in one of the **straightforward sections** of the track, facing **clockwise** (the direction of movement).
+The vehicle starts in one of the straightforward sections of the track, facing clockwise (the direction of movement).

-- **In front of the vehicle**, there is a **green pillar**, which the robot must pass on the left as it moves forward.
+- The intersections immediately in front of the vehicle's starting zone are empty.
+This is intentional to avoid blocking or affecting the vehicle's initial movement.
+- A green pillar is positioned in the intersection of the zone following the starting zone.
+From the vehicle's perspective, it's still ahead but the gap of one zone allows the robot to maneuver and pass the obstacle on the left.
-- **Behind the vehicle**, there is a **red pillar**, positioned further down the same section.
-This red pillar is placed behind the starting point and will only be passed later in the lap when the robot returns to this section after making its way around the track.
+- Behind the vehicle, in the intersection closest to the starting zone, there's a red pillar.
+This red pillar is positioned behind the starting point and will only be passed later in the lap when the robot returns to this section after completing its circuit around the track.

-It’s important to note that the lap is not considered complete until the robot has **passed all obstacles**, including the red pillar that was behind it at the start.
-Even though the robot will circle around the entire track and pass the obstacles in front of it, the lap is only finalized when it returns to this starting section and passes the red pillar that was behind it at the beginning.
+With this combination of starting zone and obstacle placement, lap completion and passing the last traffic sign occur simultaneously: as soon as the vehicle enters the straightforward section where it started, it will pass the red pillar.

 **Robot’s Movement in One Successful Lap**

-1. **First Pillar (Green)**: The robot starts moving forward in the straightforward section and quickly encounters the first **green pillar** directly ahead.
+1. **First Pillar (Green)**: The robot starts moving forward in the straightforward section and encounters the first **green pillar** at the end of the section.
 Following the rule for green pillars, the robot passes it on the left.
 After passing this obstacle, the robot approaches the **first corner** and makes a **right turn** to continue along the next straightforward section.
 2. **Second Pillar (Green)**: Moving into the second straightforward section, the robot approaches a **second green pillar**.
 The robot smoothly navigates around the green pillar, passing it on the left.
 After clearing this pillar, the robot approaches the **second corner** of the track and makes another **right turn** to continue its path.
 3. **Third Pillar (Green)**: In the third straightforward section, the robot faces a **third green pillar**.
 It passes the pillar on the left, then approaches the **third corner** and makes a **right turn** to enter the final straightforward section of the lap.
 4. **Fourth Pillar (Red)**: Now in the fourth straightforward section, the robot encounters its first **red pillar**.
 According to the rules, it must pass the red pillar on the right.
 The vehicle adjusts its trajectory, keeping the red pillar on its left as it moves forward.